kisashin/Cris/README.md

-SELECT COUNT(*) FROM historico_inicial WHERE NumeroSiniestro LIKE '%2026A%';
+SELECT COUNT(*)

-SELECT MAX(IDCARVAJAL) FROM historico_inicial;
+FROM historico_inicial hi

-SELECT COUNT(*) FROM historico_inicial
+JOIN historicomovimientos hm ON hm.Llavesiniestro = hi.Llavesiniestro
-WHERE Llavesiniestro IN (
+WHERE hi.NumeroSiniestro LIKE '%2026A%'
-  SELECT Llavesiniestro FROM historicomovimientos WHERE archivocargue = 'Cargue Col 07 09 2026.xlsx');
+GROUP BY hm.archivocargue;